Bears raid a Krispy Kreme doughnut van making deliveries on an Alaska military base

 “We’re cautious when we come in, when we leave.
 When we take out garbage, we do it in pairs, especially if it’s dark,” she said.

-Captain Lexi Smith, a spokesperson at the base, said authorities on base “are aware of this and other wildlife situations throughout the past several months.”
+Capt.
+Lexi Smith, a spokesperson at the base, said authorities on base “are aware of this and other wildlife situations throughout the past several months.”

 “We urge the public to use caution to ensure you are protecting our wildlife and yourselves.
 Wildlife may be our neighbor, but they should not be attracted to our human food sources,” she said by email.